Coronavirus digest: Travel bans ineffective, WHO says | DW | 19.01.2022

 In late November, several countries suspended flights to and from southern African countries, citing concerns over omicron.
 Most governments have lifted this ban.

-The WHO also urged countries not to require proof of vaccination against COVID as the only way for travelers' entry, citing inequity in vaccine distribution.
+The WHO also urged countries not to require proof of vaccination against COVID-19 as the only way for travelers' entry, citing inequity in vaccine distribution.

 Countries should consider adjusting some measures, including testing and quarantine requirements, "when appropriate," that put a financial burden on travelers, the WHO said.